TennoAndros/Firebase-BlaBla/README.md

 Welcome to BlaBla Realtime Chat!
 BlaBla is a modern, feature-rich chat application that allows users to communicate in real-time, create chat rooms, send messages, share images, and exchange files seamlessly.
 With the convenience of logging in using your Google or Facebook account, BlaBla offers a secure and user-friendly chatting experience.

+## Getting Started

+To get started with BlaBla Realtime Chat, simply sign in with your Google or Facebook account, and you'll be ready to start chatting with friends and colleagues in no time.

 ## Features

 ### 1. Google and Facebook Login